OCA/bank-payment/account_banking_payment_transfer/README.rst

 To configure this module, you need to:

- * create a transfert account who allow reconciliation : option "Allow Reconciliation" activated.
+ * create a transfer account who allow reconciliation : option "Allow Reconciliation" activated.
- * configure transfert account on payment mode.
+ * configure transfer account on payment mode.
 Go to the menu Accounting > Configuration > Miscellaneous > Payment Mode and complete the section "Transfer move settings".

 Usage
 =====